kodtodya/activemq-artemis-examples/jms2-amq-failover-example/ReadMe.md

 ----------------------------------------------------------------------------------------------------------------------

--- Start the broker and execute this application
+-- Start the brokers and execute this application

+-- Once application sent message to broker, stop master/live broker and wait for 20 seconds, application will read message from broker 2